 To make an international bank transfer, you’ll need your recipient’s:

 Make sure you double check these details, as it might be difficult to reverse your transfer if some of the details are incorrect.
+For example, if you’re sending money to Norway, you need to provide the correct Norwegian SWIFT code for the recipients bank located in Norway.

 You have two main options when making an international bank transfer: using your bank or using the services of a money transfer provider.
 Using your bank to make an international transfer may seem like a convenient way to send your money abroad, but it often ends up being one of the most expensive methods.
 If you’d like to know more about the bank transfers, check our guide: how does a bank transfer work?